 serve the punjabi chole recipe with kulchas, bhaturas, pooris, rotis, along with sliced onions, tomatoes and lime.

-this chickpea curry also tastes good with steamed rice or jeera rice.
+it also tastes good with steamed rice or jeera rice.

 - if you don't have amchur or dried pomegranate seeds then add lime or lemon juice toward the end.